 NetSuite and Salesforce are two leading customer relationship management solutions that many companies are banking on to deliver successful results to their sales and marketing goals.
-Listed on PCMag’s Best CRM Software list for 2017, both systems are among the industry’s leaders.
+Listed on PCMag’s Best CRM Software list, both systems are among the industry’s leaders.
 Customer relationship management tools provide key assistance to sales and marketing teams and many others within an organization.
 They help people at all staff levels to understand customer profiles, craft better interactions, and ultimately win more business.
 Here are some of the reasons that people are going with these 2 CRM leaders: Salesforce vs. Netsuite.

 Netsuite’s customer relationship management system offers more than the traditional CRM product suite.
 According to Paul Greenberg at ZDNet, “Not only does it cover the more traditional sales, marketing and customer service functions but it handles incentive compensation, partner management and order management too.”
 The NetSuite CRM bills itself as a flexible “360° view” of customer relationships, which means that although it provides a diverse variety of customer data, it’s not too hard to implement, or too hard to scale.
 On the other hand, the software is poised to deliver a robust view of systems, with visual dashboards that promote transparency.